 There's no reason to overcomplicate a recipe with a ton of ingredients when a simple approach tastes this good.
 These Baked Cinnamon Apples require only a few ingredients, come together in just one bowl, and bake up perfectly every time.

-Today, we’ll not only cover the three basic steps to baking perfect cinnamon apples coated in a sweet cinnamon syrup, you’ll also leave here knowing which apple varieties work best for baking, the easiest way to slice apples, why it’s totally fine to leave that nutmeg behind, and more!
+Today, we'll not only cover the three basic steps to baking perfect cinnamon apples coated in sweet cinnamon syrup, but you'll also leave here knowing which apple varieties work best for baking, the easiest way to slice apples, why it's totally fine to leave that nutmeg behind, and more!

 CINNAMON APPLES FOR THE WIN

 I've been making the stovetop version of sliced cinnamon apples for my little girl for what feels like forever.
 With school starting back up and fall right behind it, it seemed the perfect time to get a new apple recipe underway that our weekday mornings would benefit from.

 The goal was to adapt the stovetop version into a simple oven-baked version, in which the prep would be extremely minimal, and the recipe as simple as could be, without sacrificing any flavor.
 As an added bonus, it would also make enough to get us through the week.
 Almost sounds too good to be true, but alas, it is not.